arrowhead-f/ArrowheadESP/README.md

 # ArrowheadESP

-The goal of this library is to make interfacing with the Arrowhead Framework easy with the ESP8266 and ESP32 modules.
+The goal of this library is to make interfacing with the Arrowhead Framework easy with the ESP8266 module.

 Please take a look at the examples included with this library to get an idea of how it works.